 - You will be given antibiotic medicine once we are sure you have an infection.
 We will check any discharge and also check your urine.
 It's important to finish your medication to completely kill the bacteria.
-The antibiotics we use to treat NGU also effectively treat chlamydia, ureaplasma and mycoplasma. - Your sex partners must be treated.
-If they aren't treated, they could give the infection back to you, or infect others. - Don't have sex for one (1) full week after you are treated.
-Don't have sex with your partner while you are both taking your medicine. - Even if your test for chlamydia is negative, it doesn't mean that you didn't have anything.
-Remember, there are several different causes of NGU, some that we do not test for. - If your symptoms do not go away, return to the clinic for a further check-up.
+The antibiotics we use to treat NGU effectively treat chlamydia.
+If your urine test is positive for mycoplasma genitalium (M. gen), you will need to return to the clinic for an additional antibiotic. - Your sex partners should be tested and treated based on the results of their tests.
+If they aren't treated, they could give the infection back to you, or infect others. - Don't have sex for one (1) full week after you start your medication.
+Don't have sex with your partner while you are both taking your medicine. - Even if your tests are negative, it doesn't mean that you didn't have anything.
+There are several different causes of NGU, some that we do not test for. - If your symptoms do not go away, return to the clinic for a further check-up.
 You may have been infected with trichomonas.
-This STD is difficult to diagnose in men.
 Your female sex partner(s) should be examined.